 In addition, the increased popularity of consumer culture and excessive reliance on technological enhancements have contributed to cultural knowledge loss within the population regarding essential life skills such as traditional food preparations, desert gardening, food storage, and survival skills.
 The Vine Communities Center of Sustainable Developmentwill work on strengthing resilience within the local population, focusing on the elements of Personal Resilience, Self Sufficiency, Survival Skills, and Communal Resilience among all age groups for both UAE nationals and the Expat community.

 We believe that learning is social, experiential, and contextual.
 Therefore, our programs are a balanced mix of theory and practice.
-Our children are provided every opportunity to try and experiment; consequently, we created Lab Hours dedicated for children to have access to the workshop or farm to apply their learning and try things out while further supporting their innovation and creativity.
+Our children are provided every opportunity to try and experiment; consequently, we created Lab Hours dedicated for children to access the workshop areas or the garden room to apply their learning and try things out while further supporting their innovation and creativity.

 We are a community-led project.
 Therefore, our instructors are local community members with experience.
-We also welcome adults who have specialized expertise and want to use our facility to give a one-off how-to or a DIY session to share their knowledge about related topics.
-All registered instructors have earned the Vine Communities Instructor Badge.
-For more information about the instructor registration process, please go to the Instructors Registration Page.
+We also welcome adults with specialized expertise who want to use our facility to give a one-off how-to or a DIY session to share their knowledge about related topics.
+Please go to the Instructors Registration Page for more information about the instructor registration process.

 Vine Communities Center is located in Abu Dhabi, United Arab Emirates.
-The center is registered under the Department of Economic Development and ACTVET.
-The Vine Communities Farm is a space for learning designed to provide a model for everyday families to learn the skills necessary for growing their food and learn the basics of food preparation and preservation.
-The Vine Communities Center classrooms are located inside Abu Dhabi and host the Growth Hub, the Lab, and our main offices.
+The center is registered under the Department of Economic Development and will soon be accredited by ACTVET.
+The Vine Communities mini-Farm located at Um Al Emarat Park is a space for learning designed to provide a model for everyday families to learn the skills necessary for growing their food and learn the basics of food preparation and preservation.
+The Vine Communities Center classrooms are located inside Abu Dhabi and host the Idea Lab, the Garden Room, The Workshop, and our main offices.